FlameFractal/blog/_posts/2016-07-07-set-up-a-fast-way-to-blog.md

 ```
 <br>

 ### And, you're good to go.
-Now I should get back to work !
+Now I should get back to work ! :open_mouth:

 <br><br>